Tag: Organic Chemistry

 Hope this summary helped you get a good overview of this class of aromatic reactions.

-Feel free to check out my other posts and videos for more content.
+Feel free to check out my page or my videos for more learning and fun content!

 • Bredt’s Rule Definition and Exceptions (Anti-Bredt Olefins)